-Based on the latest scientific findings in the field of neuroscience, Dr. Fotuhi has developed a tailored Attention Boosting Program for recovery from concussion and memory loss, as well as to improve attention and concentration in individuals of all ages.
+Based on the latest scientific findings in the field of neuroscience, Dr. Fotuhi has developed a tailored Attention Boosting Program for recovery from concussion and memory loss, as well as to improve attention and concentration in individuals ages 8 and up.

 Attention Deficit Disorder, with or without Hyperactivity, is often due to a combination of genetic and environmental factors.
 In many cases, a stressful environment, low levels of vitamins D or B, anemia, sleep issues, and poor diet can worsen ADHD symptoms.
 At our brain center, we first evaluate all potential causes of your attention issues and then provide you with a comprehensive treatment program that features cutting-edge neurofeedback treatment and individualized brain coaching.